 Note

-Solo piano introduces the main theme of the piece—one of those slowly descending scales.
-It’s actually two scales, one the melody and the other (lagging behind) the accompaniment, creating little rubbing major-second suspensions against each other with every move.
-This idea is later splayed out and reversed in a rising sequence of loping, two-note phrases.
+Solo piano introduces the main theme of The Blind Banister: two descending scales, one the melody and the other (lagging behind) the accompaniment, creating little rubbing major-second suspensions against each other with every move.
 This “Sliding Scale” is presented over and over, forming the basis for movement of continuous variations, constantly revising themselves.
 Orchestral layers pile up around the scale, building dissonant towers out of those major seconds.
 One last, long downward scale gathers enough momentum to launch the second movement scherzo, “Ringing Weights”.

 Here, the downward scale is transformed into a propulsive motor in solo strings, driving bright cascades of chromatic chords in the solo part.
 This movement is also made from varying modules, each increasingly elaborate—though this time, each successive module descends a step, the scale theme subverting the structure of the piece, trying to push it inexorably downwards.

 The piano works hard to reverse this process in a trio section, trading a stumbling, step-wise melody with gentle orchestral echoes of the ringing chords from the scherzo.
-As the piano music lurches to its feet, it grows progressively more boisterous, and the steps move faster, whirling themselves into a return of the scherzo material, this time with full orchestra and pounding timpani.
+As the piano music lurches to its feet, it grows progressively more boisterous, and the steps move faster, whirling themselves into a return of the scherzo material, this time with full orchestra, the main theme in pounding timpani.

 The piece was a finalist for the 2016 Pulitzer Prize.